dandan-drori/git-init/README.md

   - Second expected argument is directory path to clone repos to.

 ### No arguments:
-  - File to read repos urls from is './my.list'.
+  - Attempts to read and use cached settings from '~/git\_init\_settings'.
-  - Directory to save repos to is '.' (current directory).
+  - default file to read repos urls from is './my.list'.

-\* Arguments are cached to '~/git\_init\_settings' for subsequent uses.
+  - default directory to save repos to is the current directory.